lorf/csr-spi-ftdi/README.md

 [Installing prebuilt drivers](#installing-prebuilt-drivers) for installation instructions.

-Other build instructions are in [misc/building.md](misc/building.md), but they may be outdated.
+Build instructions for other build environments are in [misc/building.md](misc/building.md), but they may be outdated.

 ### Bugs